It's Never Too Late To Switch Your Senior Dog To A Raw Diet

 Feeding raw to your dog is the best option of the four.
 A raw diet has amazing benefits for your dog, such as healthier skin, cleaner teeth, and an overall health improvement with the many nutrients it will be receiving!

-A raw diet is better than kibble, canned, and cooked foods due to the significant benefits that it will bring to your dog.
+A raw diet is better than kibble, canned, and cooked foods due to the significant increase in nutrients it provides to your dog.

 There’s never a wrong time to switch your dog to a raw food diet.
 Switching when your dog is older will still allow him to benefit from the great perks of a fresh food diet.

 Feeding your senior dog a raw diet will boost their energy and strengthen their immune system.
-Senior dogs on a raw diet will be less prone to get sick and live longer.
-Raw dog food is biologically appropriate so their bodies will have an easier time breaking down and absorbing the nutrition too.
+Senior dogs on a raw diet will be less prone to get sick and be able to live longer, healthier lives.
+The best raw dog food is biologically appropriate so their bodies will have an easier time breaking down and absorbing the nutrition compared to that in other diets.

 Detoxification is defined as the natural process in which the body releases toxins through the exterior of the body as a way of cleansing the tissue and organs.
 Some dogs may go through this during the transition to raw food, especially if they have been fed kibble before the switch.